evidentlyai/evidently/docs/book/README.md

 You can integrate Evidently into various ML stacks as a monitoring or evaluation component.

-Evidently currently works with tabular data.
+Evidently currently works with tabular and text data.

 # 1. [Tests](tests/README.md): batch model checks